Cost of Pets: How Much is Your New Pet Really Going to Cost You?

 Research pet-related events in your area.
 Sites like eventbrite make it easy to find events offering free or discounted pet activities and services near you.
 It may also help you avoid expensive vet bills by cutting down on the care you need.

-Consider cost of travelling with pets
+Consider the cost of travelling with pets

 Whether you’re leaving them in a pet hotel or taking them with you, travelling or relocating a pet can be pricey.

 No one wants to miss out on their holiday adventures, so consider which option you will take before you get a pet.
-If you decide to travel overseas or interstate, consider that pet costs to fly have increased significantly since COVID-19.
-Taking your pet on a plane is not only pricey but you may also need to pay to put them into quarantine.

 Other factors to consider before adopting a pet